 As Dani and Pierson said, butterworts had mostly dropped their flowers.
 This was, in fact, the only butterwort flower I would see all day.
 What luck!
 The leaves of different butterwort species are similar, though they come in different shades of red and green.
 The flowers of the local species are all much more easily distinguished from one another.

 Pierson confirmed the identity of this plant.
-He said that they “have responded well at several wetlands that have been restored and burned for flatwoods salamanders.”
+He said they “have responded well at several wetlands that have been restored and burned for flatwoods salamanders.”

 Frequent fire keeps ephemeral wetlands from being crowded by gum trees, making space for the sheltering grasses needed by those increasingly rare salamanders.
 In the adjacent flatwoods, fire makes space for this rare plant.
 Godfrey’s butterwort is Federally listed as Threatened.